 The pool opens with the Ranch House but there are no lifeguards on duty until 11:00 am.
 This is also when the water slide may be turned on.
 The pool closes about half an hour before the Ranch House closes.
 As with any outdoor pool, the pool may be closed temporarily if lightning or inclement weather makes it unsafe for individuals to be in the pool.
 The lap pool and hot tubs are open year-round.

 The lap pool and hot tubs open with the Ranch House and are unguarded year-round.
-The pool and spas also close about half an hour before the Ranch House.
+The pool and spas close 15 minutes before the Ranch House.

 Q. What does the RVR Tennis program offer?

 A: The RVR Tennis Program is headed up by USPTA certified Tennis Director, Cristina Sirianni.
 There are 5 Har-Tru (clay) courts at the Ranch House and two hard courts at Triangle Park.
 The Tennis season typically starts the third week of April and ends mid-October, subject to weather.

 The tennis program consists of open play, private and group lessons and clinics, kids programming, functions, and events.
 RVR also has a robust USTA league program providing players both competitive and social singles and doubles play.

 The RVRMA does sell a limited number of tennis memberships to tennis players who are not residents of RVR.